Time for reverse innovation

 “Any solutions for the healthcare market in rural India or China needs to be based on those same two principles – low cost and increased access,” he says.
 “We need to find very innovative solutions in order to gain access to rural China and to rural India at a low-cost price point.
 One might think: what can a $200 per capita consumer teach a $44,000 per capita consumer, but it is the very same problem you are trying to solve.”

-Govindarajan is quick to emphasise that a low price point does not mean inferior quality.
+Govindarajan is quick to emphasize that a low price point does not mean inferior quality.
 “On the contrary, you have to employ world-class technologies if you are to come up with great, technologically-advanced solutions at low price points.
 And here too lies the opportunity in the home market.”

 “In rural China, you have to come up with an ultrasound machine that is portable because there are no hospitals, and it has to be at an extremely low price point.
-GE took the lead and came up with an ultra low-cost battery-powered machine for rural India and China.
+GE took the lead and came up with an ultra-low-cost battery-powered machine for rural India and China.

 “What is more, it has unlocked new applications in the US.
 You can’t bring a bulky ultrasound machine onto the highway if there’s an accident – you need the portable machine.
 I believe that, in the future, the distinction between premium and value will be an artificial distinction.”

-The organisational challenge
+The organizational challenge

 “There will inevitably be a tension that needs to be managed, and that is where the role of the CEO is vital.
-At GE, Jeff Immelt himself has seen the need for that change and that’s why he is taking a lead here.
+At GE, Jeff Immelt himself has seen the need for that change and that’s why he is taking the lead here.

-- Local-growth teams must have local resources such as product development, manufacturing, marketing, selling and distribution
+• Local-growth teams must have local resources such as product development, manufacturing, marketing, selling, and distribution

 Govindarajan is not suggesting that different local teams work in isolation, all solving similar product needs.
 “A healthcare product created for rural China may be able to solve a problem in rural India or rural Africa.
 So the local-growth team in China will be designated to develop that product, which can, with some adaptation, then go to other countries with similar product needs.”